Los Angeles Kitchen Remodeling: The Average Cost

 There are three main flooring materials to choose from for a kitchen renovation: hardwood, tile and laminate.
 Most will run about the same in terms of kitchen remodel cost, which would be approximately $4,500-$7,500.
 The choice is yours based on the look you want and the level of durability your household demands.

 Pro Tip: For homes with high traffic, small children and pets, we typically recommend porcelain tile or luxury laminate plank flooring because it’s the most durable and it’s maintenance-free.
 That’s a huge benefit with factoring in spills and scratches.
 You'll find luxury laminate is made so well now that it's hard to tell the difference between it and real wood.

 Demo is the first step of a remodel, and it’s one of the cheapest.
 Kitchen demolition costs you approximately $2,500 and typically takes a couple of days to complete.
 The right general contractor will take care of everything for you, including trash and encasing the kitchen to protect the other areas of the house from dust and debris.

 Kitchen Plumbing & Electrical

 Work on any electrical and plumbing happens right after the demo.
 If your plumbing and electrical are in good shape and up to code, you’ll save some money.
-The same goes if you’re not changing the kitchen’s floorplan, thus you don’t need electrical and plumbing moved to different areas of the room.
-In that case, the typical lighting and plumbing facelift will cost about $3,600.
-If you’re changing the floorplan or need more serious work done, then the price goes up to around $12,000.
+The same goes if you’re not changing the kitchen’s floor plan, thus you don’t need electrical and plumbing moved to different areas of the room.
+In that case, the typical lighting and plumbing facelift will cost about $4,500.
+If you’re changing the floor plan or need more serious work done, then the price goes up to around $15,000.

 Pro Tip: If your kitchen remodeling contractor isn’t a pro at electrical and plumbing, we can’t stress enough to hire only a licensed and insured electrician and plumber to handle these jobs.
 It’s incredibly important to the safety of your home and family.